mbcarbonetto/qiime2-session/Handson-on-V3.md

     qiime tools view single-end-demux.qzv

-If you have not performed this step just click [here](https://htmlpreview.github.io/?https://github.com/mbcarbonetto/qiime2-session/blob/master/annexed_files/reads_QC/index.html) to take a look at the results.
+*Alternative:* If you have not performed this step just click [here](https://htmlpreview.github.io/?https://github.com/mbcarbonetto/qiime2-session/blob/master/annexed_files/reads_QC/index.html) to take a look at the results.

 This visualization allows to explore descriptive statistics of the sample sizes (i.e. min, max, median, mean, histogram) and samples quality based on Quality Score per base.